2018 - present. Associate Professor, University of Nottingham.

 I teach a range of modules in ecology, behaviour and statistics, and I am responsible for running the four year MSci degree.

 I believe that teaching and research are critically dependent on one another, and I get immense satisfaction from both parts of my job.
-I am Deputy Head of Teaching in the School of Life Sciences, and hold a Dearing Award for excellence in teaching.
+I am Deputy Head of Teaching in the School of Life Sciences, and hold two Dearing Awards for excellence in teaching.

 The Behaviour and Ecology Research Group has worked together with undergraduate students to publish a wide range of primary research papers over the years.
 For more information, see our website: